nate-strauser/wework/README.md

 ## We Work Meteor
 http://www.weworkmeteor.com/
-# Meteor Job Board and Expert Directory
+# Meteor Job Board and Developer Directory

 If you have a project or problem you need help with, you can post a job or contact an expert.